raquo/Airstream/CONTRIBUTING.md

 If want to add a feature but are not sure how to do this or how it should behave in edge cases, feel free to chat us up in gitter.

+When making PRs:

+* Use `develop` as the base branch, not `master`

-When making PRs, please allow Airstream maintainers to make changes to your branch.
+* Please allow Airstream maintainers to make changes to your branch.
 We might make changes, so make a copy of your branch if you need to.

-Note: we will likely squash all your branch commits when merging into `master`.
+Note: we will likely squash your commits when merging into `develop`.

 ## Code style

 Please try to match the existing code style, including naming conventions and formatting.
 I might fix up such things to my liking before merging.

-We don't have scalafmt setup at the moment.
+We don't have scalafmt set up at the moment.
 Previous versions weren't flexible enough for me, but I'll re-evaluate soon.

 ## N-Generators

 Airstream offers several types of methods like `combineWith` and `mapN` in varying arities.
-These live in packages called `generated`, in implicit classes that are generated on compile by generators located in the `project` folder.
+These live in packages called `generated`, in implicit classes that are generated at compile time by generators located in the `project` folder.

 To apply and execute your changes to the generators, run `reload; compile` in sbt.
-We commit all generated files to git because invisible code is annoying to figure out.
+We commit all generated files to git because invisible code is annoying to figure out, and to help with source maps.

 # Documentation